Karthik-B-06/ReactNativeSearch/README.md

 [React Native Search Extended](https://medium.com/practicaldesign/react-native-search-extended-1765c93b58fb)

 Works good in both Android and iOS.
-But Android still has some issues because of positioning a <View> absolute.
+But Android still has some issues with absolute positioning.
 __________________